LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 So at Westminster, we are about to start running some training sessions for a group of colleagues, these colleagues want to learn how to identify WCAG issues, as well as other common accessibility barriers.
 We could have taken a site that's already in the public domain:

 * We'd spend quite some time looking for one that contained enough failures to align with our training plan
-* If we found one that we did not have total control over, there is every chance the site could change, which would make this guide age, pretty quickly
+* If we found a site in the wild, obviously we'd have no control over it, there is every chance the site could change, which would make this guide age, pretty quickly
-* We'd then likely have to build an accessible version of that site, as an example of how it should be when "fixed"
+* We'd then likely have to build an accessible version of that site, as an example of how it should be when "fixed", because we would encourage participants in the training to take note of the difference with AT, etc
 * We'd have to be super careful about which site we chose, as we could quite easily get our employer in a spot of legal bother and potentially be disciplined for doing so

 A custom-built small website that contains just enough accessibility issues to start folks off with identifying issues on a site seemed the safest bet.
 This site won't change, there will be absolutely no changes to the code, whatsoever.
 This enables us and potentially you, to have an unchanging platform to conduct this training on, in the hope of getting consistent results.